 - Where are you?

 - Are you inside or outside?

 - Are you in an office with a view?

 - What are you doing?

 - What are you wearing?

 - Is there anyone else in the picture?

 - Are you using tools or equipment?

-- Are you using a computer? a phone?
+- Are you using a computer?
+A phone?

 - Are people depending on you?

 - Are animals/wildlife depending on you?

 - Do you feel important in your work?

-- Are you creating something brand new?

-- Are you using your physical strength to accomplish your work?

-- Are you travelling?

-- What talents are you using?

-- Are you learning from your co-workers?

-- Do you look satisfied?
-Why?